 Wander through the centre of the city and you can expect to find one of the oldest working clocks in France, oodles of timber-framed houses, and even the very location where Jeanne d’Arc was alleged to have been burned at the stake.

 One of the best examples of Gothic architecture in France is Rouen Cathedral.
-The final resting place of Richard the Lionheart (though not his heart), as well as many other famous kings and historical figures, Rouen Cathedral was once the tallest building in the world.
+The final resting place of Richard the Lionheart (though not his heart), as well as many other famous kings and historical figures, Rouen Cathedral reached 151 metres in height and was once the tallest building in the world.

 Today, its beautiful gothic-style façade and high vaulted interiors really are a sight to see!
 Free to enter and wander around, once inside you can expect to see the tomb of Rollo the Viking, as well as a series of stunning stained glass windows.